• Home

 24. You’re Less Reactive

-And honestly, that emotional stability sounds amazing.
+That emotional stability sounds great.

 25. Experiences Matter More Than Stuff